snapframework/snap-website/blogdata/content/2011/02/05/snap-0.4-released.md

   - Our file serving code has been substantially improved/rewritten.
 The new code can automatically generate stylable/themable directory indexes, provides configurable lists of index files, and allows the user to plug in dynamic handlers.
-These handlers can be used to modify trailing slashes or perform arbitrary transformations based on file type or file content on the fly.
+These handlers can be used to perform arbitrary transformations based on file type or file content on the fly.
+The new code also correctly handles trailing slashes for relative path resolution.

   - It is now possible for user handlers to modify socket timeouts, using the `setTimeout` function.
 This (finally) makes it possible to have long-running